olegranmo/Plug-and-Play-Collaboration-Between-Specialized-Tsetlin-Machines/README.md

 This project introduces an approach to teaming specialized TMs to enable collaboration.
 * I investigate how well a TM's classification confidence corresponds to its ability to classify images accurately.
 When the TM is confident, does it get high accuracy, and when it is uncertain, does it get low accuracy?
 * I provide empirical evidence that for CIFAR-10 and CIFAR-100, a single TM becomes a specialist rather than a generalist.
 That is, it specializes in getting high accuracy on a subset of the data, with the subset being decided by how we booleanize the input.
 * After establishing that the TM specializes and that high confidence corresponds to high accuracy, I propose a novel approach for plug-and-play collaboration between specialized TMs.
-The approach is plug-and-play because independently pre-trained TMs can be connected at any time and in any combination, without fine-tuning or further training.
-Their confidences are simply normalized and aggregated into a team decision.
+Pre-trained TMs can be connected any time in any combination without fine-tuning or further training.
+Their confidences are normalized and aggregated into a team decision.
 * I finally evaluate the team performance on Fashion-MNIST, CIFAR-10, and CIFAR-100, reporting a percentage increase of two points for Fashion-MNIST, twelve points for CIFAR-10, and nine points for CIFAR-100.
 In conclusion, the team-based approach sets the new state-of-the-art performance for TMs across the three datasets.

 ## Architecture
 <p align="center">